Process of

 Identifying Chinese porcelain items, including evaluation of age and/or manufacturing period, always involves, among other, shape, decoration

-and other reference points.
-These are important for further evaluation, once an item is established
+and several other features that serve as reference points.
+These are also important for further evaluation, once an item is established

 a genuine antique.